 - Those developing new types of drones altogether.

-The UK’s most successful drone startups to date have been those which develop drones for use in specific industries.
+The UK’s most successful drone startup companies to date have been those which develop drones for use in specific industries.
 Hummingbird Technologies is one such example.
-The company has raised £14.1m, across five rounds, from investors such as Downing Ventures, Newable Ventures, and Oxfordshire Investment Opportunity Network.
+The UAV company has raised £14.1m, across five rounds, from investors such as Downing Ventures, Newable Ventures, and Oxfordshire Investment Opportunity Network.
 Hummingbird develops methods for analysing imaging data on multiple spectrums, collected using drones, particularly for the agricultural sector.

 Aveillant is the UK’s top-funded drone startup, having secured over £15m in equity fundraising.
 The company exited the private market when it was acquired by aerospace and defence company Thales Group in 2020.
 Aveilliant develops a 3D holographic radar that enables airports to distinguish between aircrafts and noise from wind turbine blades.